Vaccination is an effective way of global prevention of infectious diseases.

 Contraindications to vaccination

-Vaccination is very important to protect children's health.
-In fact, there are not a lot of conditions when vaccinations are prohibited.
-Before the immunization, your physician must examine the child and assess his general health.
+Vaccination is very important for health protection.
+In fact, there are not a lot of conditions when vaccinations are prohibited

 Absolute contraindications for vaccinations include: